Truro Bearcats

+The Truro Bearcats are a junior ice hockey franchise of the Maritime Junior Hockey League (MHL) based in Truro, Nova Scotia.
+The team plays its home games at the 3,100-seat Rath Eastlink Community Centre which opened in 2013.

 History

 Metro Valley League years

 Originally, Truro was a member of the Metro Valley Junior Hockey League.
 The Bearcats won five championships in the MVJHL.
 Three back to back from 1969-70 to 1971-72.
 Truro won two more championships in 1973-74 and 1975-76.

 In 1977 the MVJHL became a Junior "A" league and the Bearcats folded mid season in 1983.

 Return of junior hockey

 The new franchise of 1997 marked the return of junior hockey to Truro, and the Bearcats return to the MJAHL.

 The Truro Bearcats were formed in 1997 as a member of the Maritime Jr A Hockey League.
 The Bearcats have stayed competitive over their franchise history, they have never had a losing record, and have never missed the playoffs.

 During the 2001 MJAHL Draft, the Bearcats picked 13-year-old minor hockey phenom Sidney Crosby During the 2001-02 season, as a call-up, Crosby played a two-game call-up stint with the Bearcats.
 Despite minimal playing time, Crosby still managed an assist.